The Mall at Johnson City: Additions and new anchors

 During the early part of the 1980s the mall underwent an expansion.
 There was a new addition built at the Sears end of the mall.
 This new upper level was almost as big as the original mall.
-It included a JCPenney that had been located downtown until the 1980s and a Miller's Department Store.
+It included a JCPenney that had been located downtown until 1983 and a Miller's Department Store.
 An addition was made to the lower level giving it access to the new upper level with escalators and an elevator.
 This was also the time that the mall saw an original anchor Kroger also pulled out and moved into its own store across the street.
 Piccadilly moved into part of the old Kroger space.